Non-urgent advice: COVID-19 Notice

 Occasionally the doctor may be called away on an emergency visit during surgery.
 This will likely cause delays and we ask you to please be patient with us if this does occur.

 The majority of patients who cannot attend an appointment inform us with plenty of notice so we can utilise the appointment for another patient.
 For patients who do not inform us that they cannot attend an appointment the following policy will apply:

-- If you fail to attend an appointment without informing us we will write to you asking if there are any specific problems preventing you from letting us know
+- If you fail to attend an appointment without informing us, we will write to you asking if there are any specific problems preventing you from letting us know

-- If you repeatedly fail to attend appointments you may be removed from the practice list and have to find an alternative GP practice
+- If you repeatedly fail to attend appointments you may be removed from the practice list and will have to find an alternative GP practice

 Please help Lancaster Medical Practice make the best use of its appointments for all of its patients.

 The practice is committed to providing a safe, comfortable environment where patients and staff can be confident that best practice is being followed.
 The safety of everyone is of paramount importance.
 All patients are entitled to have a chaperone present for any consultation, examination or procedure where they feel one is required.

 Wherever possible we ask you to make this request at the time of booking your appointment so that arrangements can be made and your appointment is not delayed in any way.